Jennahh/exonerations_code/README.md

 14.33 short paper project, Fall 2020
 Jennah Haque

+My code was relatively short.
+Thus, all the code needed to reproduce my analysis and figures/tables is all under exonerations_code.do.

 What the project does:
 This is a project that estimates the effect of mandatory minimum sentencing reform on racial disparities within the number of exonerations.